otectus/nexus_client/docs/source/extending.rst

 * ``examples/example_vector_store.py``
 * ``examples/example_web_search.py``

-These example files can be used as a starting point for creating your own extensions for **PyGPT**.
+These example files can be used as a starting point for creating your own extensions for **Nexus**.

-To integrate your own model or provider into **PyGPT**, you can also reference the classes located in the ``pygpt_net.provider.llms``.
+To integrate your own model or provider into **Nexus**, you can also reference the classes located in the ``nexus_net.provider.llms``.
 These samples can act as an more complex example for your custom class.
 Ensure that your custom wrapper class includes two essential methods: ``chat`` and ``completion``.
 These methods should return the respective objects required for the model to operate in ``chat`` and ``completion`` modes.

 Every single LLM provider (wrapper) inherits from ``BaseLLM`` class and can provide 2 components: provider for LlamaIndex, and provider for Embeddings.